garysweaver/activerecord-define_nils/README.md

 ### Authors

-This app was written by [FineLine Prototyping, Inc.](http://www.finelineprototyping.com) by the following contributors:
+This was written by [FineLine Prototyping, Inc.](http://www.finelineprototyping.com) by the following contributors:
 * Gary Weaver (https://github.com/garysweaver)

 ### License